Surendar-Kuppusamy/Interview-Exercise/README.md

 -----------------
 *) First download project source code in zip file and unzip the project source code.

-*) If mongodb is not installed on system, please install mongodb on your system.

 *) Then open the root folder on CLI and run command "npm install".

 *) Then open the "frontend" folder on CLI and run command "npm install".